Buy a Determination Chinese/Japanese Scroll

 Phoenix Rise from the Ashes Scroll

-This proverb suggests "Legendary Phoenix rises from the ashes".
-Literally, it means, "Legendary Phoenix [reaches] Nirvana".
+鳳凰涅磐 is a proverb that suggests “Legendary Phoenix rises from the ashes.”
+It means “Legendary Phoenix [reaches] Nirvana.”

-There is a legend in China of a great bird which is reborn once every 500 years.
-This bird gathers all the ill-will, suffering, desire, and other negative things of the whole world.
+There is a legend in China of a great bird reborn once every 500 years.
+This bird gathers all the ill will, suffering, desire, and other negative things of the world.
 The bird then plunges into the fire to burn away all negative things, sacrificing itself in the process (achieving Nirvana, or perhaps allowing others the opportunity to reach Nirvana).

 500 years later, the phoenix is reborn from the ashes again, and the cycle repeats.